Mehrpouya/openbubble/README.md

     1. For example are they looking at right/left wing news?
     2. Are they only looking at technology related material?

+### 1. How to choose topics?
+This will be based on random wikipedia articles. once we open an article, certain keywords will be extracted and they will be search for a set period of time.
+In addition the extention will search and view items on major consumer websites such as ebay, amazon, google shopping, skyscanner,...
 ### 4. How to workout what kind of content the user browses?
 Here we have a choice of several different approaches. a) use semantic search engines b) content analysers such as Calais c) develop a local dictionary